dagster-io/dagster/docs/sections/deploying/airflow.rst

 `dagster-airflow <https://github.com/dagster-io/dagster/tree/master/python_modules/dagster-airflow>`__
 package).

 We don't recommend deploying Dagster pipelines to Airflow in greenfield installations.
+(We recommend the built-in `scheduler and partition system <../intro_tutorial/scheduler.html>`_ for scheduling pipelines, and the `Celery-based executor <celery.html>`_ for large-scale deployments.)
 But if you have a large existing Airflow install, this integration will allow you to follow an incremental adoption path.